-On Friday, January 11, 2013, 26-year-old Aaron Swartz killed himself.
+On Friday, January 11, 2013, 26-year-old Aaron Swartz died by suicide.
 If you have not heard of him, Swartz was a young, sensitive, fiercely intelligent activist, writer and programmer who dedicated his short life to the cause of freedom, openness and social justice.
 I wrote about him in 2009, and certainly did not expect to have to revisit him in such tragic circumstances.

 Aaron Swartz at Boston Wikipedia Meetup (Image Credit: Wikipedia)